Uberspace/manual/source/lang-nodejs.rst

 Release types
 -------------

 We provide different releases and apply security updates on a regular basis.
-Currently, these Node.js versions are available: 10, 12 and 13.
+Currently, these Node.js versions are available: 10, **12**, 13 and 14.

 Standard version
 ----------------
 If you don't select a certain version, our default will be used.
-We decided to default to version 12, which is considered to be stable by the developers.
+We decided to default to **version 12**, which is considered to be stable by the developers.

 Show available versions
 -----------------------